mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-and-Its-Dependencies-on-Microsoft-Windows.md

 		$ python setup.py build --compiler=mingw32
 		$ sudo ./setup.py install

-If you wish, you may run the MMGen test suite to make sure your installation's
+After first installing and starting the [Bitcoin daemon][77], you may then run the MMGen test suite to make sure your installation's working:
-working:

 		$ test/test.py -s